 - Comments are generally allowed in posts rather than on pages

 Let’s jump into more details about the WordPress difference between pages and posts.

 You can assign Posts to Categories and Tags but Pages are hierarchical

 When you create a WordPress post, you can assign a post to categories or tags.
 And when you do that, it makes the readers easy to find the topics/articles they’re interested in.

-If your visitors clicks on those categories or tags (for example, let’s go to Tutorials & Hacks), they can view their interested topics assigned to that particular categories or tags in a chronological order.
+If your visitors click on those categories or tags (for example, let’s go to Tutorials & Hacks), they can view their interested topics assigned to that particular category or tags in chronological order.

 Whereas, Pages, on the other hand, cannot use categories or tags because they are managed hierarchically.
 And by hierarchical, we mean to emphasize that pages can be created with a relationship to parent and child pages.

 For example, you might have a parent page called “About Us”, which can be split into “Services” and “Contact Us” as child pages.